linuslau/NumberRecognition/README.md

 - model_train.py: This script is responsible for training the neural network model on the MNIST dataset.
 - model_inference.py: This script performs inference using the trained model on a test dataset.
+- parse_train_images_labels.py: Reads and saves the MNIST training images, organized by digit labels.
+- parse_t10k_images_labels.py: Reads and saves the MNIST test labels and images, organized by digit labels.

 ### Contents
 #### parse_train_images_labels.py